nadanai263/nadanai263.github.io/pages/datascience/twitter.md

 print(np.mean(total_chars))

 Out:
-17.54
+19.3
-123.3
+120.5
 ```
-So, tweets about Jacob Rees Mogg on average contain around 18 words and 123 characters, which is significantly longer than the [average tweet length](https://smk.co/article/the-average-tweet-length-is-28-characters-long-and-other-interesting-facts) of 28 characters.
-Deeper analysis and interpretation on the literacy of people likely to tweet about Jacob Rees Mogg will be left to another post...
+So, tweets about Jon Snow on average contain around 18 words and 123 characters, which is significantly longer than the [average tweet length](https://smk.co/article/the-average-tweet-length-is-28-characters-long-and-other-interesting-facts) of 28 characters.
+Deeper analysis and interpretation on the literacy of people likely to tweet about Jon Snow will be left to another post...

 ---